emilypx/appfair.github.io/index.md

 Embedding a binary framework, such as the Chromium rendering engine and the Node.js runtime that together power Electron apps, is not supported.
 However, there is nothing preventing you from embedding any arbitrary native view controller within your app's view hierarchy, such as the `WKWebView` that enables apps to host an HTML5 application within a Safari-like container.

+### Can I build my App Fair app using Mac Catalyst?

+No.
+App Fair apps are cross-platform and must use the native user-interface toolkit for their respective platform (AppKit on macOS and UIKit on iOS).
+Using `SwiftUI` makes this mostly transparent to the developer.

+### Can I build my App Fair app using Qt?

+No.

 ### Do I need a Mac to develop App Fair apps?

 *Technically*, no: you could theoretically use any OS to write the Swift code for your `/APP-ORG/App` fork.